chrisconley/cat_or_not/README.markdown

     cd cat_or_not
     bundle install

-Lastly, you'll need to change the "HOUDINI_API_KEY" and "SINATRA_HOST" constants.
-If you need an api key, please email us at presto@houdinihq.com.
+Next, you'll need to change the following constants in config.ru:

+* HOUDINI_API_KEY: If you need an api key, you can sign up at houdiniapi.com/sign-up.
+* APP_HOST: The domain that Houdini will post answers back to.
+(Check out tunnlr.com for testing locally.)

 To run the app
 --------------------------------

     rackup

+And start up tunnlr to receive postbacks from Houdini if testing locally.

 To run the tests
 --------------------------------